 The seven inverse ETFs listed above are fairly small compared to most regular ETFs.
 Because of their small size, there may be a wide bid-ask spread, and trading can be highly illiquid.

-Make sure to always purchase small ETFs using limit orders instead of market orders.
+Make sure to always purchase small AUM ETFs by using limit orders instead of market orders.

 This is to avoid any unpleasant surprises when you check the average price for the ETF units you have purchased.